scrapewww/AutomatedMusicSite/README.md

  - Tokenizer PHP Extension
  - XML PHP Extension
  - Fileinfo Extension

+ # Installation
+ - Make bootstrap/cache directory and all it's contents writable (777).
-Make storage directory and all directories within it writable (777).
+ - Make storage directory and all directories within it writable (777).

 Visit yoursite.com and you'll be prompted with an install wizard.